karnnivore/lbcit-take-home/README.md

-# Getting Started with Create React App
+# Take Home project
+Created using React, React Three Fiber, and TypeScript

 ## Learn More About Nick